Penny Boudreau: Arrest and murder charge

 Boudreau's neighbours subsequently overheard her arguing with Macumber.
 The couple was consequently arrested on suspicion of murder.
 Macumber claims, "I told them whatever I could to help them.
 I always tried to help them until they started looking at me and accused me.
 I couldn't co-operate then.
 I was scared to death for me."
 An undercover police officer shared a cell with Macumber and gained his confidence.
 The investigation very quickly focused on Boudreau.

 The undercover police officer claimed to belong to a crime syndicate and offered Boudreau a deal: if she killed for them, they would get rid of the evidence against her.
 Boudreau was subsequently recorded on hidden cameras confessing to the undercover police officer and recounting the details of the murder.

 Sentence

-She was originally charged with first degree murder, but agreed to plead guilty to the lesser charge of second degree murder, and received a life sentence.
+She was originally charged with first degree murder, but agreed to plead guilty to the lesser charge of second degree murder, and received a life sentence in January 2009.
 She must serve at least 20 years before applying for parole.
 In 2018, she was granted escorted leave to attend church.
 In 2019, she was granted additional escorted passes out of prison to attend church.
 In November 2021, Boudreau was granted escorted passes to attend church, as well as one additional visit to a family friend.

 Macumber stated in an interview that Karissa "made him laugh" and that her death left him heart-broken, that he struggled to find employment as a result of his connections to the case and he consequently began drinking.

+Media

+The case was featured in an episode of Deadly Women, and a book.